CASES AND VERDICTS

 After a lengthy arbitration hearing, Gushue Law obtained a $1.42M arbitration award for breach of a construction contract.
 The general contractor failed to provide adequate site storm water management, which resulted in extensive damage to the job-site and adjacent wetlands, and significant environmental fines, then abandoned the job.
 A replacement contractor was hired to correct the damage and complete the project.
 The defendant blamed the site design engineer, the weather and God for causing the damage.
 The Arbitrator found that the contractor had negligently failed to perform the work in accordance with the contract and good construction practices and environmental protection requirements.

-Gushue Law obtained a Judgment of more than $900,000 against an irrevocable trust in a case involving a $750,000 unsecured personal loan made to the trust’s grantor, who then died before the loan was repaid.
+Gushue Law obtained a Judgment, affirmed on appeal to the Massachusetts Appeals Court, for more than $937,000 against an irrevocable trust in a case involving an unsecured personal loan made to the trust’s grantor, who then died before the loan was repaid.
 The successor trustee of the trust, into which all of the deceased grantor’s assets had been transferred, denied liability for repayment of the loan.
 In a summary judgment ruling, the Court agreed with Gushue Law and ordered the trust to repay the loan with interest, plus legal fees and costs.

 Mold Contamination Claims Result in $155,000 Judgment Against Private Landowner and $54,000 Judgment Against Fall River Housing Authority